 Upon the Company's decision to exercise the Option, (i) First Quantum will transfer the Properties to Falco; (ii) the Company will assume historical and contingent environmental liabilities related to the Properties' former mining site; and (iii) First Quantum will make cash payments to Falco representing the reimbursement of the Option Price, together with additional payments totaling \$3,500,000 (\$500,000 on the date of transfer of the Properties and \$1,000,000 at each of the three consecutive anniversaries thereof).
 The Option is exercisable, subject to certain conditions, until December 31, 2022.
 First Quantum will retain a 2% NSR royalty on any production from the area represented by the mining concessions 177 and 517, which form a part of the Properties.

-Notes to the Condensed Consolidated Interim Financial Statements For the three-month periods ended September 30, 2021 and 2020 (Unaudited)
+Notes to the Condensed Consolidated Interim Financial Statements For the three-month and nine-month periods ended March 31, 2022 and 2021 (Unaudited)

 19. Subsequent event